How upstreams work

 When adding one or more upstreams on the other hand, the request for all available package versions will be passed along to all upstream registries

 npm will receive information that includes the versions available in the upstream registries.

 A version is lastly selected from this extended list of available package versions.
 If the requested version is not available in Bytesafe, it will be pulled from upstreams as needed.

-How to best configure upstreams to suit and benefit a specific organization is not always straight forward.
+How to best configure upstreams to suit a organization is not always straight forward.

-Visit the Use cases section of the documentation for examples configurations and insight into ways upstreams can be used to automate work- and package flows.
+Visit the Use cases section of the documentation for examples configurations as well as insight into ways upstreams can be used to automate work- and package flows.